Validated July 22, 2021 with Oracle Database 19c and 21c

 Ensure the encryption_wallet_location is correct.

-Determine the encryption wallet location, set the Remote DB to cancel (stop) redo apply services and shut it down.
+Determine the encryption wallet location and shut it down.
 Stop the listener as well.

 Ensure the encryption_wallet_location is correct.